 Our business and affairs are managed under the direction of our Board.
 Following completion of this offering, our Board will be composed of nine directors.
 Our certificate of incorporation will provide that the authorized number of directors may be changed only by resolution of our Board and with the prior written consent of Vista for so long as it holds director nomination rights.
 Our certificate of incorporation will also provide that our Board will be divided into three classes of directors, with the classes as nearly equal in number as possible.
-Subject to any earlier resignation or removal in accordance with the terms of our certificate of incorporation and bylaws, our Class I directors will be Mr. Fosnaugh, Mr. Aliabadi, and Mr. Taylor and will serve until the first annual meeting of shareholders following the completion of this offering, our Class III directors will be Mr. Berkes, Ms. Nakatsukasa, and Ms. Utzschneider, and will serve until the second annual meeting of shareholders following the completion of this offering and our Class III directors will be Ms. Putman, Ms. Lema, and Ms. Heller and will serve until the third annual meeting of shareholders following the completion of this offering, we expect that each of our directors will serve in the classes as indicated above.
+Subject to any earlier resignation or removal in accordance with the terms of our certificate of incorporation and bylaws, our Class I directors will be Mr. Fosnaugh, Mr. Aliabadi, and Mr. Taylor and will serve until the first annual meeting of shareholders following the completion of this offering, our Class II directors will be Ms. Petkes, Ms. Nakatsukasa, and Ms. Utzschneider, and will serve until the second annual meeting of shareholders following the completion of this offering.
+Upon completion of this offering, we expect that each of our directors will serve in the classes as indicated above.
 In addition, our certificate of incorporation will provide that our directors may be removed with or without cause by the affirmative vote of at least a majority of the voting power of our outstanding shares of stock entitled to vote thereon, voting together as a single class for so long as Vista beneficially owns 40% or more of the total number of shares of our common stock then outstanding.
 If Vista's beneficial ownership falls below 40% of the total number of shares of our common stock outstanding, then our directors may be removed only for cause upon the affirmative vote of at least 66 2/3% of the voting power of our outstanding shares of stock entitled to vote thereon.
 Our bylaws will provide that Vista will have the right to designate the Chair of the Board for so long as Vista beneficially owns at least 30% or more of the voting power of the then outstanding shares of our capital stock then entitled to vote generally in the election of directors.
 Following this offering, Mr. Fosnaugh will be the Chair of our Board.